sciactive/nephele/README.Docker.md

 Nephele Serve has a number of options available as environment variables.
 You can see the `SERVE_LISTINGS` and `USER_DIRECTORIES` options used above.
 Here is the list of available options.
 Some options available to [the underlying app](https://github.com/sciactive/nephele/tree/master/packages/nephele-serve#readme) have been left out, because they don't make sense to configure in a Docker container.

 - `WORKERS`: Number of cluster workers.
-Higher number means more requests can be answers simultaneously, but more memory is used.
+Higher number means more requests can be answered simultaneously, but more memory is used.
 Defaults to 8.
 - `REALM`: The realm reported to the user by the server when authentication is requested.
 Defaults to the system hostname.
 - `PORT`: The port to listen on (inside the container).
 Defaults to 443 if a cert is provided, 80 otherwise.
 - `REDIRECT_PORT`: The port to redirect HTTP traffic to HTTPS.
 Set this to 80 if you want to redirect plain HTTP requests.